 I am personally excited to see some of the regional flavors that WDW fans have asked for for years.
 I’m hopeful that this will be the restaurant we’ve hoped would be housed in the American Adventure as it certainly seems that the menu has been intentionally crafted to draw from the large array of regional flavors and preparations found throughout the United States.
 I could easily come up with a few additions, but this is a good start.

 It’s great to see a Jackfruit Burger on the menu here for our plant-based friends.
 While I’m not vegan, I’m excited that new entrées are being introduced for guests who are.
-Anything that gives those who adhere to a plant-based life choices, is a great thing in my book.
+Anything that gives choices to those who adhere to a plant-based life is a great thing in my book.
 In the past, we’ve seen jackfruit used well at Smokejumpers Grill at Disney California Adventure.

 As for the sides, I’m intrigued by the Burnt-ends Baked Beans and House-made Pickles.
 Anything house-made sounds like a big step in the right direction.
 Both will be on my list to try.